nmwsharp/flip-geodesics-demo/README.md

 Expanding the [extras] dropdown gives additional options:

 - **Bezier subdivision** iteratively constructs a smooth Bezier curve, treating the input path as control points.
 This option should be used when a single path between two endpoints is registered.
-- **Mesh improvement** performs intrinsic refinment to improve the quality of the resulting triangulation
+- **Mesh improvement** performs intrinsic refinment to improve the quality of the resulting triangulation.

 ### Visualization